When you’re hustling hard to grow your customer base, it’s always frustrating to churn customers.

 Why does this matter?

-Imagine we are “pre-dunning,” sending customers emails with big red notifications that say YOUR CARD WILL SOON EXPIRE!
+Imagine we are “pre-dunning,” sending customers emails with warnings that say YOUR CARD WILL SOON EXPIRE!

-In a world without pre-dunning: these 7 payments clear without an issue, and the recurring billing doesn’t skip a beat.
-Seamless and low friction, as subscriptions are designed to be.
+When you turn off pre-dunning, these 7 payments clear without an issue.
+Recurring billing doesn’t skip a beat.
+The renewal is seamless and low friction, as subscriptions are designed to be.

-If you’d like to get in front of your customers before their billing date, we’d suggest friendly messaging that adds value, and letting Card Updater work its magic.
+If you’d like to get in front of your customers before their billing date, focus on friendly messaging that adds value for them.

 2. Don’t be trigger happy ✉

-Most basic dunning is done “the easy way.”
+Most basic dunning is done “the easy way,” wiring up emails inseparatably from failed payment attempts.

-However you manage your system, we strongly encourage you to take the extra time to do this.
-It’s a big project, but highly recommended if passive churn optimization is important to you.
+However you manage your dunning, we strongly encourage you to take the extra time and decouple emails from payment attempts.
+It’s a big project, but also the key to effective passive churn optimization.
+Churn Buster campaigns have this built-in by default.

-Here’s one example: by our records, up to 40% of payment issues can be resolved within the first few days—21% on average—simply by allowing for card retries *before* sending emails.
+Here’s an example of what this can do for you: by our records, up to 40% of payment issues can be resolved within the first few days—21% on average—simply by allowing for card retries *before* sending emails.

 It may seem strange that the “hard way” includes a process for not doing something (no emails are sent while cards are retried).
 But good design knows when to get out of the way.